crhall-writing/crhall-writing.github.io/_poems/white-roses-in-the-yard.md

 but that wasn’t the full story
 suddenly I was back in the unkempt, dry grass, calves destined to itch
 but not quit yet
-as I picked the juvenile white drift roses off the bush, and each time
+as I picked the juvenile white drift roses off the bush, each time
 peeling every one down to the bud
 the way I used to chew my nails down to their raw, soaked beds